-Q. Why was that not represented in the remonstrance, which contained an absolute refusal without setting forth any cause?
+Q. Why was that not represented in the remonstrance, which contained as absolute refusal without setting fortly any cause?

-A. They did not understand the contents
+A. They did not understand the content of it.

-of it.
+Q. Was the proclamation ever published a the church and stuck up against the wall, and by whom?

-Q. Was the proclamation ever published at the church and stuck up against the wall, and by whom?
-A. It was, and they believe by John Hébert.
+A. It was, and they believe by John Héber

-Q. Was it put up with the wrong side uppermost?
+Q. Was it put up with the wrong sid to uppermost?